Inverse Filter

 Usage Examples

-- Simple Room Acoustic Correction: Used in research to bring recording results closer to a flat response when played back in a specific room.
+- Simple Room Acoustic Correction: This can be utilized in acoustic research to bring recording results that include the specific reverberations of a room (reflections and standing waves) closer to a flat state.